 TWO AND-A-HALF ‘RADS’

-For extras there’s a trailer (that makes the movie look far better than it actually is) and a short Full Moon VIDEOZONE featurette.
+Extras: The LURKING FEAR DVD contains a trailer (that makes the movie look far better than it actually is) and a short Full Moon VIDEOZONE featurette.
 Running at just under seven minutes, this behind-the-scenes look at the film has brief interviews with the director and stars.
-It’s cool, but mainly just a puff-piece made to get you excited to watch the movie.
+It’s cool, but mainly just a puff-piece to get you excited to watch the movie.

-Having purchased this DVD set for about twenty bucks (meaning that LURKING FEAR was only $5.00) I can’t complain too much about the quality of this release.
-Besides, when it comes to Full Moon you get what you pay for.
+Final Verdict: Having purchased this flick in a DVD set for about twenty bucks (meaning that LURKING FEAR was only $5.00) I can’t complain too much about the quality of this release.
+When it comes to Full Moon you get what you pay for.
 This disc isn’t anything special and only gets a rating of: